2019: A 21-day safari through Zimbabwe, Botswana & Namibia

 The top inclusions are listed above.

-Vaccinations, insurance, optional tours in Victoria Falls and Swakopund and other locations, single supplement accommodation if required and airport transfers which are provided free of charge by the hotel.
+Vaccinations, insurance, optional tours in Victoria Falls and Swakopmund and other locations, single supplement accommodation if required and airport transfers which are provided free of charge by the hotel.

 Costs & dates